 Habitat

 These salamanders inhabit humid sites within dense forests and open grasslands.
 Adults are often found beneath rotting logs, leaf litter, and debris along stream banks.
 As members of the "mole salamander" genus Ambystoma, most of their time is spent underground.
 They are most frequently seen during fall rains and spring migrations to their aquatic breeding sites, which are usually temporary ponds with no fish presence.
 The larvae also reside in these ponds until metamorphosing.
-(Petranka, 1998; Romansic and April 23, 2001)
+(Petranka, 1998; Romansic, April 23, 2001)

-lakes and ponds.
+• lakes and ponds

 Physical Description